Grow Franchise Value with Reciprocal Deposits

 In times of high liquidity, a bank using ICS Reciprocal can easily switch to ICS® One-Way Sell® to take deposit amounts off balance sheet while earning fee income.

 HOW COMMON IS USAGE OF RECIPROCAL DEPOSITS?

 Since their invention by Promontory Interfinancial Network in 2002, the usage of reciprocal deposits has grown tremendously.
-Reciprocal deposits are utilized by thousands of banks across the United States, including Washington DC, Guam, and Puerto Rico.
-These banks use reciprocal deposits to place deposits for thousands of business and institutional customers, government entities, nonprofits, financial advisors, and high net worth individuals each year.
+Reciprocal deposits are utilized by thousands of banks across the United States, including banks located in Washington DC, Guam, and Puerto Rico.
+These banks use reciprocal deposit placement services to place funds for thousands of business and institutional customers, government entities, nonprofits, financial advisors, and high net worth individuals each year.

 EVP & COO

 Promontory Interfinancial Network operates the nation’s largest reciprocal deposit network with its CDARS and Insured Cash Sweep service offerings.
 Learn more about what reciprocal deposits are and why they matter and what bankers are saying about reciprocal deposits.
 Take a deeper dive into CDARS Reciprocal and Insured Cash Sweep Reciprocal.

 Use of the CDARS and ICS services is subject to the terms, conditions, and disclosures set forth in the applicable program agreements, including the CDARS-ICS Participating Institution Agreement and applicable Deposit Placement Agreement.
 Limits apply, and customer eligibility criteria may apply.
 ICS program withdrawals are limited to six per month when using the ICS savings option.

 CDARS, ICS, and Insured Cash Sweep are registered service marks of Promontory Interfinancial Network, LLC.